 …the long lines of the troller…

-..taking up a fair section of the parking lot…
+They took up a fair section of the parking lot.

 Apart from its importance as a fishing port – and being renowned for its oysters – the French island of Oléron is marked into history as the place where the first European maritime laws were set into charter.

-Maritime transport being the key to power and the shipping of goods being a vital component of feeding this power, there were many disputes that arose – over ships provisioning, privateering, damage at sea that affected the cargo, changed routes due to weather that affected the arrival of goods destined for another port – and who was to take responsibility for the ensuing loss, as well as the handling, provisioning & rights of the crew...the issues were numerous.
+Maritime transport being the key to power and the shipping of goods being a vital component of feeding this power, there were many disputes that arose – over ships provisioning, privateering, damage at sea that affected the cargo, changed routes due to weather that affected the arrival of goods destined for another port – and who was to take responsibility for the ensuing loss, as well as the handling, provisioning and rights of the crew.
+The issues were numerous.

-The Rolls of Oléron (often later called the “Rules” of Oléron) addressed all these issues in detail and Eleanor of Aquitaine declared them law in 1162 following her return from the second Crusade.
-Eleanor’s husband, King Henry II, formerly Henry Plantagenet, had remained and it was thus in her role of regent that she enacted what was to become the basis for Admiralty Law to this day.
+The Rolls of Oléron (often later called the 'Rules' of Oléron) addressed all these issues in detail.
+Eleanor of Aquitaine declared them law in 1162 following her return from the second Crusade.
+Eleanor’s husband, King Henry II, formerly Henry Plantagenet, had remained and it was thus in her role of regent that she enacted what was to become the basis for British Admiralty Law to this day.

-Oleron at the time these laws were enacted, was a powerful and strategic location, with the strongest Marine Guilds on the Atlantic.
+At the time these laws were enacted, Oléron was a powerful and strategic location, with the strongest Marine Guilds on the Atlantic.

-There seemed to be a symmetry to life here.
+There seemed to be symmetry to life on Oléron.
 It was reflected in the open and friendly people and their general air of happiness with life.

-Perhaps they understood what Henry David Thoreau did when he said that:
+Perhaps they understood the same things that Henry David Thoreau did when he said:

 Many go fishing all their lives